DenzelBraithwaite/Vault-of-Knowledge/js.md

 console.log(computer.ram); // Outputs the ram property.
 ```

-But you should never use an arrow function to create a method, that's because arrow functions don't have the `this` keyword, and will instead point to the parent.
+But you should never use an <span id="arrow-function-and-this">arrow function</span> to create a method, that's because arrow functions don't have the `this` keyword, and will instead point to the parent.
 It's better to just use a function expression.

 ```js
 const laptop = {